 - If you have an IUD or another contraceptive device in place.

-- When trying to support infertility or a specific condition where there may be particular contraindications to be aware of.
+- When trying to support infertility or a specific condition where there may be particular contraindications.

 - Collect your plants with prayer and intention.
 For the amount I recommend going with your intuition.
 For a relative guide you can use, 2 liters of water with 2-4 dl of dried herbs or 3-5 dl of fresh herbs.